konstantingoretzki/spamdetection-plugin/README.md

 Thunderham is the companion Add-on for Mozilla Thunderbird 78+ to our security analytics project.
 The goal of our project was to be able to detect whether emails are spam or ham (not spam) using a machine learning model.
-While there is a webinterface to upload emails and check them, this Add-on simplifies the analysis for Mozilla Thunderbird.
+While there is a web interface to upload emails and check them, this Add-on simplifies the analysis for Mozilla Thunderbird.

-Please note that the webinterface is still needed.
-This Add-on should just help checking your mails so that a manual export of the mails as .eml-files is not needed because the mail gets automatically transfered.
-Also keep in mind that selecting multiple emails is not supported.
+Please note that the web interface is still needed.
+This Add-on should just help checking your mails so that a manual export of the mails as `.eml`-files is not needed because the mail gets automatically transferred.
+Also, please keep in mind that selecting multiple emails is not supported.

 ## Usage
 Emails can be checked via the message list or the mail view.

 ### Message list